San Joaquin, California, US |

 After a long flat straight section, the river comes to the head of Ledger Island and makes a sharp bend to the left.
 The river drops down a wide, shallow, but long riffle.
 On the sides at the top of the riffle look for the handiwork of beavers trying to dam the river.

-At low flows the deepest water is on the far river left.
+At low flows the deepest water has been on the far river left, but this can change from year to year..
 Pass to the left of two very small bushy islands then cut back out to the right of a third very small bushy island.

 Indian grinding holes can be seen in the top of the boulder on river right at the bottom.

-During high flood releases, part of the river flows to the right into a large expance of gravel pits in the center of Ledger Island.
+During high flood releases above 5,000 cfs, part of the river above the rapid, flows to the right into a large expance of gravel pits and flood plains in the center of Ledger Island.
 This flow rejoins the main channel a few hundred yards below the concrete bridge.

-Privately owned bridge serves as a landmark for boaters.
+This old bridge serves as a landmark for boaters.
 There are many swallow nests underneath this bridge.
 Also, there is a lot of driftwood wedged in the girders underneath the left side of the bridge.
 The flood of January 1997 was up to this bridge and washed out the roads on either side.
+This bridge creates a constriction point that raises the level of the river.
+Somewhere above 7,000 cfs the river level gets very close to the underside of the bridge.
+If the level gets too close, boaters will have to get far to the side and portage.

 This fun riffle starts immediately below the bridge.
 The channel drops slightly to the left, sharply to the right, and then swings back to the left.
 At low flows of 250 cfs in 2008, the river split around a low gravel bar.
 The left channel is safest, as a tree hangs into and blocks most of the right channel.

-At 1,600 cfs and higher, there are wide easy channels.
+At 1,600 cfs and higher, there are wide easy channels, especially to the left.

 Past the rookery and the concrete pipe the river flows against the right shore then abruptly turns left, drops down a riffle and dashes into the left shore where a number of trees and bushes hang over the water.
 It is a common place for upsets and swims, but in 2012 a whole tree has fallen in and blocks most of the channel.
 It is now safest to avoid this channel completely.
 Instead of following the main channel, stay far right up above and go down a very small right side channel.